2006 ABC Supply / A. J. Foyt Indy 225: Practice and qualifying

 Four practice sessions preceded the race on Sunday, two on Friday and two on Saturday.
 The first session lasted 120 minutes, the second 90 minutes, the third 60 minutes, and the fourth 30 minutes.
 The first three sessions were also divided into two groups which received equal track time.
 Franchitti led the first practice session on Friday morning with a time of 21.5691 seconds, besting Tony Kanaan, Bryan Herta, Castroneves, and Meira.
 Ryan Briscoe resorted to a back-up car after crashing into the turn-four SAFER barrier.
 Later that day, Marco Andretti was fastest in the second practice session with a time of 21.5839 seconds, ahead of Meira, Tomas Scheckter, Herta, and Jeff Bucknum.
 In the third practice session on Saturday morning, Castroneves was fastest with a time of 21.1046 seconds; Hornish Jr., Jeff Simmons, Meira, and Andretti occupied positions second through fifth.

 Qualifying was held forty-five minutes after the third practice session concluded.
 Each driver was required to complete two timed laps, with the quicker of the two determining their starting position.
-Castroneves scored the 14th pole position of his IndyCar career with a time of 21.1854 seconds, breaking the track record set by Hornish Jr. in 2005 and surpassing Greg Ray to become the series' all-time leader in pole positions.
+Castroneves scored the 14th pole position of his IndyCar Series career with a time of 21.1854 seconds, breaking the track record set by Hornish Jr. in 2005 and surpassing Greg Ray to become the series' all-time leader in pole positions.
 He was joined on the grid's front row by teammate Hornish Jr., who was 0.0120 seconds slower and had the pole position until Castroneves' lap.
 Andretti qualified third, Kanaan fourth, and Meira fifth.
 Simmons, Ed Carpenter, Scheckter, Herta, and Dixon took the remaining positions in the top ten, and Wheldon, Franchitti, Buddy Rice, Patrick, Kosuke Matsuura, Bucknum, Scott Sharp, and Briscoe completed the starting grid.
 Patrick led the final practice session on Saturday afternoon with a time of 22.1654 seconds, beating Hornish Jr., Meira, Andretti, and Castroneves.